dwcaress/MB-System/src/gsf/README.md

 The libgsf library code is released by Leidos under a LGPL2.1 license, and is included directly into the MB-System source code with minor changes.

+Starting with release 5.7.6beta4, command `mbformat -F121` outputs the version of the GSF library embedded in MB-System as a part of the format description.

 ## Changes required for integration with MB-System

 Three changes are required in gsf.c and gsf_indx.c to avoid redefinition of several